AbigailSC/AbigailSC/README.md

 <details>
   <summary> 🤓 More about me </summary>

-  - *🤝 I’m looking for help with finding projects to contribute to!*
+  - 🤝 I’m looking for help with finding projects to contribute to!
   - 💻 I’m currently developing Musitracker, an application which will allow you to search, listen and save the music you like.
   - ✍️  In my free time, I play videogames, I draw digitally, I stream and research new technologies as my hobbies.
+  - 🎵 I love to hear kpop and rock music.

 </details>